 1. Asset security: Since assets in an irrevocable trust are no longer a part of the grantor’s estate, they can’t be used to pay debts or in lawsuits.
 However, a revocable trust remains subject to lawsuits because the assets contained in the trust technically still belong to the grantor.
-This means the value of the assets in an revocable trust can be collected on to settle any payments owed or awarded in court.
+This means the value of the assets in a revocable trust can be collected to settle any payments owed or awarded in court.

 2. Reduce estate taxes: In a revocable trust, if assets left to beneficiaries exceed the IRS lifetime tax-free gift limit, they will be subject to a 40% federal estate tax.
 Assets gifted to beneficiaries through an irrevocable trust are exempt from estate taxes but may be subject to gift taxes.

 3. Government benefit eligibility: Because you give up ownership of your assets, their value is no longer taken into account when you apply for government assistance programs.
 For example, you are ineligible for Medicaid if you have “countable” assets over a certain value.

 4. Charitable Donations: An irrevocable charitable trust allows you to name a charity or charities as beneficiaries.
 Contributions made to the trust during your lifetime can be claimed as charitable deductions on your income taxes.
-If the transfer of assets occur after the grantor’s death, the estate will process the charitable estate tax deduction.
+If the transfer of assets occurs after the grantor’s death, the estate will process the charitable estate tax deduction.

 Revocable trust vs irrevocable trust: which one is right for you?

 Now that you understand the difference between an irrevocable and revocable trust, you can select the right one to meet your needs.